physical-biology-of-chromatin/LatticePoly/README.md

 ## Checkout and compilation

-To download the code and compile its external library dependencies, simply copy-paste the following lines into a terminal shell:
+To download the code and compile its external library dependencies, simply copy-paste the following lines into a terminal:

 ~~~shell
 git clone --recursive https://github.com/physical-biology-of-chromatin/LatticePoly.git